 As an aside, CSC’s reported revenue for fiscal year 2011 (ending April 1, 2011) was $16.04 billion, and net income attributable to CSC shareholders was $740 million.
 CSC common stock is listed and trades on the NYSE under the ticker symbol “CSC.”

 Companies deal with marketing/products failures every day.
 Just look at Cosmo’s yogurt failure.
 Or Coca-Cola’s “New Coke” flop.

 Cosmo pulled the yogurt off the market within 18 months.
 Consumers demanded that Coca-Cola return to the original Coke recipe.

 Could it be possible that CSC has 2 product failures???

 The Lorenzo system???

-Posted on September 26, 2013, in Accountability, Affordable Care Act, Aldona Wos, Computer Sciences Corporation, DHHS, Gov. Pat McCrory, Health Care Providers and Services, Lawsuit, McCrory, Medicaid, Medicaid Billing, Medicaid Reimbursements, Medicaid Services, Medicare, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Perdue, Timely Payments and tagged Aldona Wos, Computer Science Corporation, CSC, DHHS, Division of Medical Assistance, Health care, Health care provider, Lawsuits against CSC, McCrory, Medicaid, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Medicaid Crossover Claims, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina, Pat McCrory.
+Posted on September 26, 2013, in Accountability, Affordable Care Act, Computer Sciences Corporation, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Billing, Medicaid Reimbursements, Medicaid Services, Medicare, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Perdue, Timely Payments and tagged Aldona Wos, Computer Science Corporation, CSC, Division of Medical Assistance, Health care, Health care provider, Lawsuits against CSC, McCrory, Medicaid, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Medicaid Crossover Claims, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, NCTracks Problems, North Carolina, Pat McCrory.
 Bookmark the permalink.
 1 Comment.